-The overall average change in new car forecasts for ALL cars between December and January is approximately +1.54 % at 36/60, which is broadly in line with the normal expectation of the seasonal change for full year forecasts at this time of year.
-This is a reflection of the reduction in the number of ranges reforecast through our Interproduct reporting compared to recent months.
+The overall average change in new car forecasts for ALL cars between December and January is approximately +1.54 % at 36/60, which is approximately +1.2% higher than the normal expectation of the seasonal change for full year forecasts at this time of year.
+Average used forecasts are broadly unchanged as they are unaffected by the change in new car registration plate.